zenoamaro/react-quill/README.md

 : If true, the editor won't allow changing its contents.

 `modules`
-: An object specifying what modules are enabled, and their configuration.
+: An object specifying which modules are enabled, and their configuration.
+The editor toolbar is a commonly customized module.
 See the [modules section](http://quilljs.com/docs/modules/) over the Quill documentation for more information on what modules are available.

-`toolbar`
-: A list of toolbar items to use as custom configuration for the toolbar.
-Pass `false` to disable the toolbar completely.
-Defaults items are available for reference in [`ReactQuill.Toolbar.defaultItems`](src/toolbar.js#L21) and [`ReactQuill.Toolbar.defaultColors`](src/toolbar.js#L6).
-See also the [Toolbar module](http://quilljs.com/docs/modules/toolbar/) over the Quill documentation for more information on the inner workings.

 `formats`
 : An array of formats to be enabled during editing.
 All implemented formats are enabled by default.
 See [Formats](http://quilljs.com/docs/formats/) for a list.